 The English legal system is open to conditional fee arrangements between lawyers and their clients ("no win, no fee").
 These agreements are limited to an uplift on the fees payable.
 The maximum uplift on a conditional fee arrangement is 100% of the normal fee.
-However, following the Jackson reforms (see question 1.5 above), the success fee will no longer be recoverable as a cost from an unsuccessful party where the conditional fee agreement was entered into on or after 1 April 2013.
+However, following the Jackson reforms (see question 1.5 above), the success fee is not recoverable as a cost from an unsuccessful party where the conditional fee agreement was entered into on or after 1 April 2013.

-With effect from 1 April 2013, contingency fee agreements (also known as damages-based agreements or DBAs) are permitted for all contentious business, excluding criminal and family proceedings.
+Contingency fee agreements (also known as damages-based agreements or DBAs) are permitted for all contentious business, excluding criminal and family proceedings.
 DBAs are a form of "no win, no fee" agreement between the client and their representative, whereby if the client is unsuccessful there will be no fee, but if the client obtains a "specified financial benefit" the representative will receive an agreed amount.
-This amount is determined by reference to the amount of financial benefit the client has obtained (i.e. the lawyer will usually receive an agreed percentage of the compensation received by the client).
+This amount is determined by reference to the amount of financial benefit the client has obtained (i.e. the lawyer will usually receive an agreed percentage of the compensation received by the client, up to a maximum of 50% in commercial claims and 25% in personal injury claims).
+Amendments to the framework for DBAs are in progress.